tibs/beyond-spellchecking-talk/notes.rst

   Allows rules that specify a sequence of NLP tokens that may or may not form (be part of?) a sentence.

+  Currently, Vale uses prose_, an NLP (Natural Language Processing) library for Go.
+Documentation for the POS (part of speech) tags is there - I don't know yet if there's a standard for those?

+  There's work in progress to look at using spaCy_ (maybe as an optional extra?), which would allow support for other languages.

 ``script``

   Write a rule using arbitrary Go code (well, a Go-like scripting language)